Jakaltek love poem

 The Jakaltek, is a Mayan language spoken in Guatemala around Jacaltenango city and a bit across the border of Mexico.

-There are two dialects of popti, the eastern and the western, which are mutually understandable, and spoken by 50,000 people.
+There are two or three dialects of popti, the eastern and the western, as well as the intermediary, which are mutually understandables, and spoken by 50,000 people.
 This translation is in the eastern variant.

 Jakaltek people are Mayan who live in the department of Huehuetenango around Jacaltenango city in Guatemala, up to Mexico.